 About Weight Loss Solutions Sunshine Coast

 Weight Loss Solutions Sunshine Coast is an integrated team of bariatric surgeons and weight loss health professionals, focused on long term patient outcomes for the treatment of obesity and metabolic disease.
-The surgery team consists of Dr James Askew, who consults at Sunshine Coast University Private Hospital; and Dr Garth McLeod, who consults at Noosa Private Hospital.
-The Surgeons operate together at both hospital locations.
-Weight Loss Solutions Sunshine Coast offers bariatric/metabolic surgery procedures such as gastric sleeve, gastric bypass and lap band surgeries.
-Both surgeons are highly experienced bariatric and general surgeons.
-Patient recovery and long term wellness following surgery is enhanced with the assistance of a dietician, a psychologist and an exercise physiologist.
+The surgery team consists of Dr James Askew, Dr Garth McLeod, and Dr Benedict Mackay, who are experienced general and bariatric surgeons.
+They consult and operate on the Sunshine Coast as well as select regional Queensland locations.
+Weight Loss Solutions Sunshine Coast offers bariatric/metabolic surgery procedures such as gastric sleeve and gastric bypass as well as revisional surgery.
+Patient recovery and long term wellness following surgery is enhanced with the integration of diet, psychology and exercise alongside regular surgical follow-up.